A 'Chemical Haze' Stole Across A British Beach — And No One Knows What It Was

 So, what could it have been?

 Beats everyone, it seems.
-Sussex police have assured residents that "investigations continue into nature of gas & source," though they did not specify what agencies were conducting those investigations.
+Sussex police have assured residents that "investigations continue into nature of gas & source," though they did not specify which agencies were conducting those investigations.

 In the meantime, authorities say they have stood down, saying they believe it was an isolated incident and that it's once more safe to open windows and doors.